eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Creating a CI Environment</strong></summary><br>

   **Technologies Used:**
+  CircleCI, GitHub, Node.js, Makefile, Jest (unit testing)

   **Project Description:**
+  - Set up CircleCI to automate build, test, and deployment
+  - Integrated GitHub with CircleCI to trigger pipelines on push
+  - Created .circleci/config.yml to define CI workflow
+  - Built project and ran unit tests via a Makefile
+  - Stored test results and deployment artifacts automatically
+  - Configured CI to deploy builds to a timestamped directory on every commit.

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_5_Creating_a_CI_Environment.pdf) document.